fraserwat/newsround/README.md

 cargo build --release
 ```

 There are some environment variabels that need to be set.
-Create a .env file (with the above commands you should already been in the apps root folder) with the following variables (you'll need to set up your own account on OpenAI and Mailgun, and EMAIL_TO can just be your personal email):
+Create a .env file (with the above commands you should already been in the apps root folder) with the following variables (set up your account on OpenAI and Mailgun, EMAIL_TO can just be your personal email):

 ```
 OPENAI_API_KEY=xyzxyzxyz